 It’s still hard to believe that less than one month ago, the wino and I were frolicking through the snowy streets of Switzerland, trying to pinpoint our next

-As with any good getaway, when I think back to our weeklong adventure, it all feels like a big blur of snow and cheese and wine and French accents… but there are a few key things that stick out as the major highlights.
+As with any good getaway, when I think back to our weeklong adventure, it’s all a big blur of snow, cheese, wine, and French accents.
+But there are a few key things that stick out as the major highlights.

 The views from the Swiss Rail.

 There’s just something about train travel, no?
-It lacks the same appeal in the states (I blame Penn Station, for one), but in Europe, I feel completely at ease riding through the countryside from city to city.
-We’ve mentioned our Swiss Passes more than a few times around here, so I’m sure you get the gist of how much we loved them, but it wasn’t just the ease of getting from one place to another that made them such a necessity–it was also the scenery.
+It lacks the same appeal in the states… I blame Penn Station, for one.
+But in Europe, I feel completely at ease riding through the countryside from city to city.
+We’ve mentioned our Swiss Passes before, so I’m sure you get the gist of how much we loved them, but it wasn’t just their ease that made them such a necessity.
+It was also the scenery.
 There were tiny towns that we never would have stopped to visit, but seeing them hustling and bustling from the train gave us a little taste of life in the Swiss countryside.

 When we originally settled on Geneva, we had one thing in mind: a snowy, wintery, bundled-up escape from New York to get us ready for the holidays.
 Though we agreed that Verbier would have logistically worked better as the finale to our time in Switzerland, kicking off our trip in this ski town definitely set the tone for the rest of the week.

 I’m not entirely sure if Chillon would have had the same impact if we hadn’t arrived on the snowiest, grayest day of our trip.
 But our self-guided tour was perfection thanks to the dreary overtones.
 There was literally no better way we could have spent that afternoon!
 And how many times can you say you’ve felt grateful for less than stellar weather on vacation?